 Is vaping addictive and how does it influence brain development?

 Vaping delivers nicotine, which is highly addictive.
-Nicotine addiction influences brain development, particularly in young individuals, potentially leading to long-term cognitive and behavioral issues.
+Nicotine addiction influences brain development, particularly in young individuals, potentially leading to long-term cognitive and behavioural issues.
 This addictive potential is a significant concern for youth who vape.

 What harmful chemicals are present in vape vapor and what are their health risks?